Web Analytics Made Easy - StatCounter

 Do not reach into a powered AC electrical compartment

 Contactors switch high voltage.
-Turn the system off and call for service if you see burning, melted wiring, chattering, or repeated breaker trips.
+Turn the system off and call for service if you see burning, melted wiring, chattering, buzzing, repeated breaker trips, or an outdoor unit that is trying to start but will not run correctly.

 Common Calls